Keyfactor/iis-orchestrator/readme_source.md

 Client Machine	|The hostname of the server to be managed.
 The Change Credentials option must be clicked to provide a username and password.
 This account will be used to manage the remote server via PowerShell.
 Credentials |Local or domain admin account that has permissions to manage iis (Has to be admin) Store Path	|My or WebHosting
+Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
+SPN with Port?|
 WinRm Protocol|http or https
-WinRm Port |Port to run WinRm on Default for http is 5985 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
+WinRm Port |Port to run WinRm on Default for http is 5985 Server Username|Username to log into the IIS Server Server Password|Password for the username required to log into the IIS Server Use SSL|Determines whether SSL is used ot not

 Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.